InvestedBrick/BrickOS/README.md

 - `qemu-img`
 - `make`
 - `nasm`
+- `clang`

-The rest of the needed binaries will be created once you build the toolchain using `build_toolchain.sh` in `tools/`
+The rest of the needed binaries will be created once you build the toolchain using `build_toolchain.sh` in `tools/` (this is currently in a transition phase and not stable)

 ## Compilation
 Once you have successfully created the cross-compiler, you can simply compile this project using `make iso`